Camp Information

 Food at Camp

 Campers are expected to bring nonperishable peanut free food and drink for the entire day.
 Water is always available at camp.
-Any food allergies must be clearly identified on the Camper Health and Information Form to avoid problems.
+Any food allergies must be clearly identified on the Camper Health and Information Form to avoid issues.
 No refrigeration is available.

 Frequently Asked Questions